cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 To get to know Rascal a little bit (Rascal is a BIG language!), let's implement [FizzBuzz](http://www.codinghorror.com/blog/2007/02/why-cant-programmers-program.html).

 - Create a new Rascal module in the `src` directory of the project via `File/New...`.
 You may call it "FizzBuzz".

 - Define a function `myFizzbuzz()` returning `void`.
 You may want to look [here](http://tutor.rascal-mpl.org/Recipes/Basic/FizzBuzz/FizzBuzz.html)  for example implementations.
+Add `import IO;` at the top to obtain access to the `println(x)` function.

 - Right-click on the editor and select `Start Console`.
 You should see a Rascal prompt `rascal>` in the console area of Eclipse.